jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 3. Load the nsc-ircc module with the correct parameters: `modprobe nsc-ircc io=0x2f8 irq=3 dma=1`
 4. Launch irattach on the `irda0` device: `irattach irda0 -s`

-Now you should be able to connect e.g. a palmpilot on `/dev/ircomm0`.
+Now you should be able to connect e.g. a palmpilot on `/dev/ircomm0`{: .filepath}.
 Atleast, it works for me.

 **UPDATE:** Johannes Zellner has informed me that this laptop can indeed do SIR, but you need to limit the baud speed.
 I haven't tested this myself, email follows: